-- 1. A negative coggins test must be provided at check-in and a copy needs to be mailed to Baltimore County 4-H Fair Association Inc. Attention: Lynne Thomas P.O.
-Box 1008, Sparks, MD 21152. - 2.
-All horse exhibitors must complete a Self-Certification of Horse Health Form prior to loading animals and shall present it upon request to the designated fair and show representative. - 3.
-In the event that a project animal becomes un-usable prior to the fair, please contact Yanett Fiedler as soon as possible to discuss possible arrangements on a case-by-case basis.
-Substitutions are not guaranteed. - 4.
-No Stallions over one year old are allowed on the grounds. - 5.
-No companion animals are allowed on the grounds, unless they are a mare for an entry in a young animal class.
+- 1. Negative Coggins must be provided at check-in - 2.
+All animals must be serviceably sound and free of signs of infectious and/or contagious disease at the time of the show. - 3.
+In the event that an animal becomes unable to be shown, please contact Kelly Narango as soon as possible to see if alternative arrangements can be made; substitutions are not guaranteed and may be issued on a case-by-case basis. - 4.
+No stallions over one year old are allowed on the grounds. - 5.
+No companion animals are allowed on the grounds; only animals competing in the show are allowed.

-Part 3: Sharing of animals:
+Part 4: Sharing of animals